Planning a holiday from Singapore and want to bring your helper abroad? Check what visas your helper needs to travel with you.

 20. Sri Lanka

 Sunny Sri Lanka is the place to go for sea, city, safari, surf and sand.
 Apply online for an Electronic Travel Authorisation (ETA) for a Short Visit Visa (for 30 days) for your family and your helper.
 No need to faff about with passport copies, documents or photographs for the application; just flash your passport, ETA Approval Notice, return air ticket and proof of sufficient funds on arrival to be ushered through immigration.

 Channel your inner Angelina because you’re going temple tomb-raiding in Cambodia!
 To make things easy breezy, your Indonesian or Filipino right-hand woman is from the list of visa exempt countries.
 And in more good news, you can now apply online for visas for the rest of the family.
 Job done.

 So, now you’re armed with all the info you need for your helper to tag along on holidays.
 It’s also a good idea to mull over the wider implications involved.
 First of all, ask her if she wants to come abroad.
-She may be reluctant to leave her familiar world and support network in Singapore, but not know how to broach the issue with you.
-Even if she agrees to go, she may suffer some culture shock on arrival and adopt a different attitude.
+She may be reluctant to leave her familiar world and support network in Singapore but not know how to broach the issue with you.

 Next, think about where she will sleep.
 It may be as easy as booking an extra adjoining room in your hotel.
 If, however, you’re heading home, steel yourself for a cringe-worthy conversation with your parents about where she’ll bed down in their house.
-Also be prepared for a bit of backlash from relatives and friends.
-Having a FDW is not part of the Western psyche, with some thinking it’s tantamount to slavery on one end of the scale, and you showing off at the other.
+Also, be prepared for a bit of backlash from relatives and friends.
+Having a helper is incredible, but it’s not part of the Western psyche, with some thinking it’s tantamount to slavery on one end of the scale and you showing off on the other.
 Food for thought…